 TA Psychotherapy Advanced Course (Transactional Analysis)

-Open Days TA Foundation Course Online Course Presentations Application Form
+Open Days Certificate in Transactional Analysis Theory and Practice Online Course Presentations Application Form

 A group of students studying at the table together using pens and notepads.Why study with us:

 The tutors on the course are all highly experienced Transactional Analysis psychotherapists and trainers.
-They are committed to providing creative learning experiences that are based on the experiences and needs of the learning group.
+They are committed to providing engaged and student-centred learning experiences which recognise the knowledge and expertise of an adult learning environment.

 Iron Mill College Advanced TA Psychotherapy students are entitled to 50% discount on all CPD workshops while they study with us, and 25% discount on completion of their course as IMC Graduates.